 Richard Huelsenbeck who would perform his pieces sometimes whilst aggressively banging a drum, brandishing a riding whip or cane, almost to drum literature into the ground.
 Once Marcel Janco Tristan Tzara joined him on stage.
 They performed a piece in German, French and English at the same time.
 This for me reflects the inability of the warring countries to communicate and understand each other…

-Most famously Hugo ball read out a .
-His sound poems sounded like a made up language.Whilst reciting this work he wore a costume made of cardboard that made him look like a cross between a priest and the tin man for wizard of oz.
+Most famously Hugo ball read out a.
+His sound poems sounded like a made-up language.Whilst reciting this work he wore a costume made of cardboard that made him look like a cross between a priest and the tin man for wizard of Oz.
 His legs were in a cylinder of shiny blue cardboard up to his hips.
-Over the top he wore a huge coat cut out of cardboard.
-On his head he wore a high, blue-and-white-striped witch doctor’s hat.
-This nonsensical poem, alluded to the European leaders failure to solve there problems through rational discussion.
+Over his top, he wore a huge coat cut out of cardboard.
+On his head, he wore a high, blue-and-white-striped witch doctor’s hat.
+This nonsensical poem alluded to the European leaders’ failure to solve their problems through rational discussion.
 You can see the poem here

 Below is a video that gives a flavour of the Cabaret Voltaire Dada performances

 Jean Arp or Hans Arp Born 1886 – Died 1966

 As well as performances Dada included art and sculpture.

 One of the early Dada artists was Jean Arp.
 He was born in Strasbourg and was the son of a French mother and a German father

 Arp created several so-called chance collages.
 Tearing up work in bits again not using scissors he surrendered a certain amount of control.
 He dropped them onto a large sheet of paper and just pasted them more or less where they fell.
 The dadaist were dubious about where had thought had led the world, so they turned chance instead.

 You can see one of his works here Untitled (Collage with Squares Arranged according to the Laws of Chance) 1916 – 1917